daq-tools/kotori/doc/source/applications/index.rst

 Applications
 ############

-Some example showcases where the system is used for data acquisition and -visualization.
+Some example scenarios where the system has been and is used for data acquisition and -visualization.

 ----